reoccurcat/discord2groupme/README.md

 6. Configure the callback URL in the groupme website to point to the IP address and port of where you are running GroupMe hook.
 If you have `check_my_ip` set to true then it should have been printed in the console.

-7. (Only if allow_all is false) send a message on GroupMe.
-The console of the GroupMe hook will show the ID of whoever posted the message, so you can paste this into the groupme_user_id field.

 ## Troubleshooting

 Ensure that the port and IP address used for GroupMe is accessible from outside your network.

-If you don't see "Go Away!!" when opening the callback URL in a web browser, the port isn't open.
+If you don't see "NETWORK OK" when opening the callback URL in a web browser, the port isn't open.
 THIS IS NOT A BUG.
 You must configure port forwarding on your router/network.

 ## Extra Info